sivanaikk/rust/README.md

 # Rust

-This repository has the my journey learning rust🦀
+This repository is the Notes of Rust Language🦀